daniyalshafique/Ai_Fall_2021/Project/readme.md

 and it is not possible to complete who is not good in coding.
 The steps are very hard and complicated to understand.
 But we tried by help of friends , seniors and internet.
-## REFERENCE ##
-we have taken help form websites and youtube.
-## PERFORMANCE ##
-We used different models accuracy is 51.2% and different test accuracy is between 0.124 to 0.156